Statutory Notice Period

 Exceptions to the statutory minimum notice period

 In rare cases, such as summary dismissal or pay in lieu of notice, you do not need to give the statutory minimum notice period.
+However with pay in lieu, they should still get paid for it.

-We advise you weigh all the necessary aspects before you decide to go the summary dismissal route.
+We advise you to weigh all the necessary aspects before you decide to go the summary dismissal route.
 If the employee can prove, for example, that a colleague has been treated more leniently in a similar situation, you risk a discrimination claim.

 When might you want to offer pay in lieu of notice?